Umber (album)

 Umber is the first full-length album by the American post-hardcore band Bitch Magnet.
 The band had added second guitarist David Galt since their previous year's release, the eight-song EP Star Booty.
 In 2004 Umber was listed in Mojo's "Lost Albums You Must Own".

 Music

-Music journalist Andrew Earles described the sound on Umber as "an aggressive and heavy approach to post-hardcore/indie rock that had alot[sic] in common with the aggro noise rock that dominated the Amphetamine Reptile and late-'80s Touch and Go rosters."
+Music journalist Andrew Earles described the sound on Umber as "an aggressive and heavy approach to post-hardcore/indie rock that had a lot in common with the aggro noise rock that dominated the Amphetamine Reptile and late-'80s Touch and Go rosters."
 However, Earles stated that Umber "lacked the unweildy, testosterone-fueled depravity and nihilism" of these albums, and that the album instead "[relies] on the hazy, often buried but melodic" vocals of Sooyoung Park.
 Jason Ankeny of AllMusic described the album's third track "Clay" as a "taut exploration of extremist spatial dynamics."
 He described the album's fifth track "Douglas Leader" as a "quietly hypnotic minimalist ode 180-degrees removed from everything else in the Bitch Magnet oeuvre to date."